johnlawsharrison/KEXPPlaylist/README.md

 docker-compose up -d
 ```

-then run the migrations using `docker exec`
+then run the migrations in the container using `docker exec`

 ```
-docker ps -qf "name=playlist_django"
-# copy the container id that returns into the command below
-docker exec -it <id of your django container> bash
+docker exec -it playlist_django bash

 # from inside the container

-python ./backend/manage.py migrate
+python backend/manage.py migrate
 # load the default author fixtures
-python ./backend/manage.py loaddata authors.json
+python backend/manage.py loaddata authors.json
 exit
 ```
 Assuming all goes well, you should be able to navigate to [http://localhost:8000/playlist](http://localhost:8000/playlist) and use the application!

-This setup probably isn't suitable for production without a few tweaks for db creds etc.
+This setup isn't suitable for production without a wide variety of tweaks and security checks.